GCorbel/smart_managing/README.md

 SmartManaging is a tool which allow create easily a beautiful management interface while keeping the agility and the power of Rails.

+## Demo

+You can find a demo application [here](https://demo-smart-managing.herokuapp.com) and the source of the demo [here](https://github.com/GCorbel/demo-smart-managing).

 ## Install in an existing project

 SmartManging uses SmartListing, SimpleForm and Twitter-Bootsrap.
 You must to